ClemSK/ms-graph-front-end/README.md

 The solution creates a web part which provides a user with an experience which displays the recordings information in an easy-to-understand format.

-If a user selects to record their meeting can be viewed in a folder called ‘Recordings’.
+If a user selects to record their meeting, it can be viewed in a folder called ‘Recordings’.

 ---